Back to work Back to workshop magic

 COMMITMENT TO CHANGE

-It's because they are about critical decisions on mission, culture, long-term strategy, project roadmaps - in short who you are and how you work together differently.
-That shift to change within a team is only likely to happen when the team has physically been on a journey together.
+Workshops are about important things - critical decisions on mission, culture, long-term strategy, project roadmaps - in short who you are and how you work together differently.
+That shift to change within a team is much more likely to happen when the team has physically been on a journey together.

 People remember great workshops for a long time.
 Stories, laughter, expressions, lightbulb moments and the group pic stay with people long after they have left.
 Some of the words people use after a great team workshop are elation, hope , fun, buzz, energy and inspiring.
 When was the last time you said that about an online meeting ?

 The real reason is this; nobody’s heart was ever warmed by the glow of a screen the way it is by chatting to a live person, and people really talking to people has always been the way work gets done.
 The rippling effects last for a long time.
-Let's miss the magic and hope it's back soon.
+Thank goodness we're back to the magic.